Skip to content

 Groups let you organize and monitor devices for better security targeting.
 PDQ Connect supports static groups for manual organization and dynamic groups that update automatically based on filters.

-How to create static groups in PDQ Connect
+How to use static groups in PDQ Connect for controlled targeting

 1. Open PDQ Connect and click the Devices tab.